stronghandsblockchain/SHND-NewSource/README.md

 [![Reddit](https://img.shields.io/reddit/subreddit-subscribers/stronghandsblockchain?style=for-the-badge)](https://www.reddit.com/r/stronghandsblockchain/)

 ## What is StrongHands?
-[StrongHands](https://stronghands.info) (abbreviated SHND) is a MEME [cryptocurrency](https://en.wikipedia.org/wiki/Cryptocurrency) openly forked using [proof-of-stake consensus](https://peercoin.net/resources.html#whitepaper) as a security model, with a combined [proof-of-stake](https://peercoin.net/resources.html#whitepaper)/[proof-of-work](https://en.wikipedia.org/wiki/Proof-of-work_system) minting system.
+[StrongHands](https://stronghands.info) (abbreviated SHND) is a MEME Coin [cryptocurrency](https://en.wikipedia.org/wiki/Cryptocurrency) openly forked using [proof-of-stake consensus](https://peercoin.net/resources.html#whitepaper) as a security model, with a combined [proof-of-stake](https://peercoin.net/resources.html#whitepaper)/[proof-of-work](https://en.wikipedia.org/wiki/Proof-of-work_system) minting system.
 Stronghands is based on [Peercoin](https://peercoin.net) which  is based on [Bitcoin](https://bitcoin.org), while incorporating many important innovations to cryptocurrency field including new security model, energy efficiency, better minting model and more adaptive response to rapid change in network computation power.

 #### StrongHands (SHND) was originally [released in 2015](https://bitcointalk.org/index.php?topic=1195510.0), its initial POS return model of 100% /month resulted in incredible coin supply over time.

+People love SHND since it has the value of loyalty built-in its name.
+StrongHands coin was dedicated to loyal miners that HODL, because in crypto language to HOLD and StrongHands is the same term.
+The motto of StrongHands was from its born back in 2015 this: "The entire cryptocurrency community suffer from one ailment.
+The ailment of disloyalty.
+It's cancer that is eating away at every community on this forum.
+This coin solves that problem.
+If you got weak hands, this coin ain't for you.
+If you can go the distance crank up the miners and get to work.
+With this coin only the strongest hands prevail.
+Can you go the distance and reap the ultimate reward?"

 #### Here is a short story